-- There are other times that both myself and the other person both said or did things that were wrong, in that case, I would say something like, “I am sorry for my part in this situation, would you please forgive me?
+- There are other times that both myself and the other person both said or did wrong things.
+In that case, I would say something like, “I am sorry for my part in this situation.
+Would you please forgive me?
 (I would not expect an apology in return, but if there is one, that would be great!

-- In both of the about examples, I was able to confess my sin, wrongdoing, destructive action or words, and move on with a clear conscience and hopefully amended relationship.
+- In both examples, I confessed my sin, wrongdoing, destructive action, or words and then moved on with a clear conscience and hopefully amended relationship.

-My brother Tom Greguska has taught me to turn the page and let go of the issue if you have done everything in your power to make things right.
+My brother Tom Greguska has taught me to turn the page and let go of the issue if I have done everything in my power to make things right.
 In doing so, we free ourselves from the burden of resentment.
 At the same time, we have done all we can do on our side to offer peace.
-Remember what the greatest command is?
+Remember, what is the greatest command?